 This light infantry unit, dressed in the traditional Evzone uniform, performs a renowned changing of the guard ceremony.

-Fun fact!
+Interesting fact!

-Two of the Agora’s most notable highlights are:
+Two notable highlights of the Agora are:

-I. The Temple of Hephaestus, a 5th-century BCE temple dedicated to Hephaestus, the God of metalworking, craftsmanship, and fire, which remains largely intact.
+I. The Temple of Hephaestus, a 5th-century BCE temple dedicated to Hephaestus – the God of metalworking, craftsmanship, and fire – which remains largely intact.

 &